A modern, personal calendar

 December 20th – Mōdraniht / Modranicht, Mother’s Night

 I have Dirty herself to thank for this particular Feast Day, as she was the first to brought it to my attention a couple of years ago.
-This night is to celebrate our mothers, from the first to the last, and generally speaking our female ancestors – the ones who made our lives possible.
+This night is to celebrate our mothers, from the first to the last, and generally speaking our female ancestors – the ones who made our lives possible… and the unseen “mothers” hidden in the French landscape, syncretized with the Virgin figure: the fairy “Dames”.
 The Matres / Matrones / Matronæ are given special honours as weavers of our fates and fortune.
 An altar is built with evergreen boughs (fir, pine, juniper, cypress, etc.).
 The female spirits of the line are given multiple candles and offerings of fresh water, incense, and mead, as well as homebaked goods.
 Fibercrafts are celebrated, such as embroidery, knitting, weaving, or crocheting.
 I engage in the ritual dying and blessing of threads, and spider imagery proves especially relevant.

 December 21st-22nd (approx.) – Winter Solstice / Midwinter / Giamounox + Îwos Dumanni / Medigiamos – the « Longest Night »